Motzumoto/AGB-OpenSource/README.md

-# Updates are being posted on this repo now:
+# Updates are being posted on this repo now

 https://github.com/LunarsDev/AGB-Source